 Earlier this month, I aimed my car north – toward Northport – and made a few stops along the way.

-I stopped in Kettle Falls which is named after the falls that no longer exist, because they were forever flooded when Lake Roosevelt was dammed up by Grand Coulee Dam.
 The Kettle Falls Historical Center holds interesting exhibits about the native American heritage that shaped this part of the state, as well as stories of earlier settlers and fur traders.
 The museum reopens on May 15, if COVID restrictions allow.

 Do stop at Meyers Falls Market (160 E Third Avenue, Kettle Falls) an independent natural food store that’s located in The Old Apple Warehouse, built in 1906.
 The food market is stocked with mainly whole foods and organic brands sourced from local producers.
 Next door is a fun gift and coffee shop featuring Kettle Falls’ own Crandall Coffee Company.